LONDON, Sept. 23 (JTA) British Jews turned out in force this week for a rally supporting Israel and the United States.

-Another speaker also dealt with the themes of love and children: Seth Mandell, whose son Kobi was one of two Israeli teen-agers beaten to death and mutilated by Palestinians during the summer.
+Another speaker also dealt with the themes of love and children: Seth Mandell, whose son Koby was one of two Israeli teen-agers beaten to death and mutilated by Palestinians in the spring.

 Choked with emotion, he said he and his family would stay in their home “because we love the people, the beauty, the freedom to be who we are in our own land.”

 And he said the visit to Israel of two non-Jewish American childhood friends after his son was killed “made me love them all the more, and love mankind all the more.”